Rishblol/Rishblol/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning ur mum
+- 🌱 I’m currently learning Python, CSS and JS
+- 📫 How to reach me:
+Email : rish90093@gmail.com

 <!--
 **Rishblol/Rishblol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.